Phobos (moon): Launched missions

+Planned missions

+The Japanese Aerospace Exploration Agency (JAXA) unveiled on 9 June 2015 the Martian Moons Exploration (MMX), a sample return mission targeting Phobos.
+MMX will land and collect samples from Phobos multiple times, along with conducting Deimos flyby observations and monitoring Mars's climate.
+By using a corer sampling mechanism, the spacecraft aims to retrieve a minimum 10 g amount of samples.
+NASA, DLR, and CNES are also participating in the project, and will provide scientific instruments and a rover for the mission, named Idefix.
+MMX is scheduled for launch in 2026, and will return samples to Earth in 2031.

+Proposed and undeveloped missions

 In 1997 and 1998, the Aladdin mission was selected as a finalist in the NASA Discovery Program.
 The plan was to visit both Phobos and Deimos, and launch projectiles at the satellites.
 The probe would collect the ejecta as it performed a slow flyby (~1 km/s).
 These samples would be returned to Earth for study three years later.
 The Principal Investigator was Dr. Carle Pieters of Brown University.
 The total mission cost, including launch vehicle and operations was $247.7 million.
 Ultimately, the mission chosen to fly was MESSENGER, a probe to Mercury.

 In 2007, the European aerospace subsidiary EADS Astrium was reported to have been developing a mission to Phobos as a technology demonstrator.
 Astrium was involved in developing a European Space Agency plan for a sample return mission to Mars, as part of the ESA's Aurora programme, and sending a mission to Phobos with its low gravity was seen as a good opportunity for testing and proving the technologies required for an eventual sample return mission to Mars.
 The mission was envisioned to start in 2016, was to last for three years.
 The company planned to use a "mothership", which would be propelled by an ion engine, releasing a lander to the surface of Phobos.
 The lander would perform some tests and experiments, gather samples in a capsule, then return to the mothership and head back to Earth where the samples would be jettisoned for recovery on the surface.